-All you do is message me at @whaeapower on Twitter, email me at email@example.com OR message us via our Facebook page.
+All you do is message Phil at firstname.lastname@example.org OR message us via our Facebook page.
 I monitor all social media and email.
 Phil and I are admins for the Facebook page, and will get back to you very quickly.
 Tell us exactly what you have, and then you will be directed to drop it off to one of our drop off points.
 Make sure all bedding/clothing/towels are freshly washed, please.

 What can I donate to the Aunties?

 We take: bedding, clothes, and towels.
 Shoes, if they’re in great condition.
 Socks are okay secondhand.
 Undies are not.

 We like toiletries (normal sized) and make up.
 These must be unused/new.